Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Examples of application in ATLAS analyses

 It is assumed that since the loose and tight lepton selection criteria depend on quantities related to the lepton itself or to its immediate surroundings, the chosen parameterisation captures the main variations in the fake efficiencies, and residual dependencies on the event environment can be covered by systematic uncertainties~(see Section~\ref{sec:systematics}).
 Indeed, in the simulation, the dependence of the fake efficiencies on the number of light-flavour jets or $b$-tagged\footnote{Jets containing $b$-hadrons are identified~(tagged) by the MV2c10 $b$-tagging algorithm~\cite{FTAG-2018-01}.
 The algorithm uses a multivariate discriminant with quantities such as the impact parameters of associated tracks, and well-reconstructed secondary vertices.} jets is mild.
-The uncertainties are evaluated by comparing, in the simulation, the fake efficiencies in event selections corresponding to either the measurement regions in Table~\ref{tab:fake_control_region} or the regions of interest in the analysis for which the background estimates are needed.
+The uncertainties are evaluated by comparing, in the simulation, the $\varepsilon_f$ values in the control regions described in Table~\ref{tab:fake_control_region} to the values in the signal regions.
 These differences, evaluated as a function of \pt and \abseta, are applied as a systematic uncertainty of the fake-efficiency measurement~(as discussed in Section~\ref{sec:systematics}), and are of the order of 10\%--20\%, except for muons with $\pt > \SI{50}{\GeV}$, for which they reach 40\%.
 Furthermore, normalisation uncertainties are considered for the real-lepton background processes, which are subtracted in the fake-efficiency measurement.
 They are evaluated by scaling the real-lepton background processes upwards and downwards within their cross-section uncertainties before the subtraction and using the differences between the modified and nominal efficiencies as uncertainties, which are added in quadrature to the aforementioned uncertainties.